Shin Tsuchida

 Shin Tsuchida (born 30 October 1990) is a Japanese politician from the Liberal Democratic Party who has represented Tokyo's 13th district in the House of Representatives since 2021.

 He is the first member of the National Diet who was born in the Heisei era along with Yuki Baba.

+Early life and career

+Tsuchida was born in Chigasaki, Kanagawa Prefecture.
+He studied economics at Kyoto University and joined Recruit Lifestyle (now Recruit) after graduating.
+After working as a secretary to a member of the House of Representatives, he served as secretary to the President of the House of Councillors, Akiko Santō, and as a public secretary.